How Do You Protect Your App Idea? A Guide to Software as Intellectual Property

 Trademarks

-A trademark is a word, phrase, symbol or design – or any combination of these things that identifies the source of goods of one party from another.
+A trademark is a word, phrase, symbol, design, or combination of these three that identifies the source of goods of one party from another.

-With regards to creating a new software product, it is important to research your company’s or product’s name, logo, design, etc. to see if it might be infringing on someone else’s trademark.
+With regards to creating and protecting your app idea, it is important to research your company’s or product’s name, logo, design, etc. to see if it might be infringing on someone else’s trademark.

 Out of the gate, it is more likely that you will infringe on someone else’s trademark than it is that they will infringe on yours.
 By researching ahead of time, you can know up front rather than later so you don’t have to re-brand and market your application after the fact.